taogen-docs/technical-interview-questions/interview-code-questions/data-structures-and-algorithms-code-questions.md

 ### Content

-- I. Fundamental Data Structures Problems
+- Fundamental Data Structures Problems
   - Array
     - [ ] Q: How do you find the missing number in a given integer array of 1 to 100?
     - [ ] Q: How do you find the duplicate number on a given integer array?